Carteret Islands: Ongoing relocation

-There have been a number of different relocation schemes initiated since the 1980s.
-These have had mixed success with many of the relocated families subsequently returning home.
+Due to climate change, the sea levels are rising, and the Carteret Islands are battling immense coastal erosion and flooding.
+It has forced the islanders to an impossible decision whether to stay on the land their ancestors have lived on for thousands of years or find new land with safe water and food that will offer their community a future.
+This is a difficult situation, many residents have imagined a future for their families that is not possible on the saltwater-contaminated island.
+It is challenging for them to find new land for their entire community, so this has been a long process.
+There have been many different relocation attempts since the 1980s, but many are unable to find new land and return to what is left of their homeland.

 On 25 November 2003, the Papua New Guinean government authorized the government-funded total evacuation of the islands, 10 families at a time; the evacuation was expected to be completed by 2007, but access to funding caused numerous delays.

 In October 2007 it was announced that the Papua New Guinea government would provide two million kina (US$736,000) to begin the relocation, to be organized by Tulele Peisa of Buka, Bougainville.
-Five men from the island moved to Bougainville in early 2009 who built some houses and planted crops for their families to follow.
+Five men from the island moved to Bougainville in early 2009 and built some houses and planted crops for their families to follow.
 There was a plan to bring another 1700 people over the next five years.
 However, there has been no large-scale evacuation seem set into effect as of November 2011.
 In 2016, Ursula Rakova's Tulele Peisa expressed its target to relocate half the population before 2020.
 Tulele Peisa has 85 hectares of land at the main island of the Autonomous Region of Bougainville, to the east of mainland Papua New Guinea, to resettle 35 families.
 As of 2021, 10 families have been relocated to Tinputz.

 In 2007, CNN reported that the Carteret islanders will be the first island community in the world to undergo an organized relocation in response to rising sea levels.
 The people of the Carteret are being called the world's first environmental refugees.

 In 2017 the Finnish Embassy in Canberra, which is involved in an aid project, reported that despite the relocation efforts, there are more people than ever living at the atoll, and the atoll has practically doubled its population.